 You would likely be referred to one of these specialists by a general dentist to get specific care and treatment for one of many oral health issues.
 You might even see multiple specialists for a single disease.

 The only downfall of seeing a specialist is the price.
 When insurance companies do cover specialist care, it usually comes with high co-pays.
-And most insurance companies don’t even go as far as covering specialists.
+While most insurance companies don’t cover specialists, you can check with your insurance provider to confirm coverage.

 Sources: